 Prof. Dr. h.c. mult.
-Christian Homburg (Chair of Business-to-Business Marketing, Sales & Pricing), Prof. Dr. Florian Kraus (Dr. Werner Jackstädt Endowed Chair of Sales & Services Marketing), Prof. Dr. Sabine Kuester (Chair of Marketing & Innovation), Prof. Dr. Florian Stahl (Chair of Quantitative Marketing & Consumer Analytics):
+Christian Homburg (Chair of Business-to-Business Marketing, Sales & Pricing), Prof. Dr. Florian Kraus (Dr. Werner Jackstädt Endowed Chair of Sales & Services Marketing), Prof. Dr. Sabine Kuester (Chair of Marketing & Innovation), Prof. Dr. Florian Stahl (Chair of Quantitative Marketing & Consumer Analytics), Prof. Dr. Arnd Vomberg (Professorship of Digital Marketing and Marketing Transformation):

-- MKT 510 (or Bachelor Course Marketing Fundamentals MKT 301) and MKT 520 and MKT 7X0. - Any one of the seminar modules MKT 710, MKT 720, MKT 730 and MKT 740 entitles students to write their Master's thesis at any one of the Marketing departments.
+- MKT 7X0. - Any one of the seminar modules MKT 710, MKT 720, MKT 730, MKT 740 and MKT 750 entitles students to write their Master's thesis at any one of the Marketing departments.
 However, it is recommended to write the Master's thesis at the same department at which the seminar module was taken.
 This allows for an early integration into the respective research and work projects at the department.